kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/all-in-one-seo/">All In One SEO</a> adds support for the <a href="https://wordpress.org/plugins/all-in-one-seo-pack/">All in One SEO</a> plugin.
+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/generatepress/">GeneratePress</a> adds support for the <a href="https://generatepress.com/">GeneratePress</a> theme / plugin.
+* Fix: Update javascript to be compatible with new Wordpress JQuery version.
+* Fix: Remove warning when checking for the taxonomy protect list.

 = 47.02 20210216 =